piotrbakker/construct/readme.md

 ```
 ## License

-Wirez is available under [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+Construct is available under [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 Please link back to the source when you share and / or adapt any of the contents.